Self-hosted S3 Compatible Gateway

 If you would like to choose your own access name, please be sure to only use lowercase letters.
 Including any uppercase letters will result in your access name not getting recognized when creating buckets.

-4. Enter the API Key you generated:
+4. Enter the Create Access Grant in CLI you generated:

 5. Create and confirm an encryption passphrase, which is used to encrypt your files before they are uploaded: